Gary Lucas: Other collaborations

 In 2009, Lucas collaborated on a world music collaboration with Indian vocalist Najma Akhtar.
 Their album RISHTE combines rock, blues, folk, and raga, on Harmonia Mundi/World Village.
 It was number 4 in the European World Music charts in 2009.

 In 2009, he collaborated with Juan Galeano on his album El Peregrino, which debuted April 2010.

-In 2010, Lucas collaborated with vocalist Dean Bowman on their "spiritual roots project" and gospel album, "CHASE THE DEVIL".
-The duo performed an amalgam of Hebrew and African American blues live in the United States and Europe.
+In 2010, Lucas collaborated with vocalist Dean Bowman on their "spiritual roots project" and gospel album, "Chase The Devil".
+The duo performed an amalgam of Hebrew and African-American blues live in the United States and Europe.

 In 2013 Lucas performed in several special collaborations in late 2013, including with Mother Falcon and Amanda Palmer, with Richard Mader and Pat Fulgoni as the Ghosts of Prague at Jazz Dock, and with Toni Deszo, deBORT's lead saxophonist, at the Budapest Jazz Club.

 In 2014, Lucas released an album called Otherworld on Esoteric Antenna.
-Otherworld is a collaborative effort with Peter Hammill of Van der Graaf Generator.
+Other World is a collaborative effort with Peter Hammill of Van der Graaf Generator.

-In 2014 Fleischerei: Music From Max Fleischer Cartoons, a collaboration between Lucas, Tony Award-nominee Sarah Stiles, and Joe Fiedler, is a musical tribute to Max Fleischer and the jazz and swing scores that accompanied his animated work.
+In 2014 Fleischerei: Music From Max Fleischer Cartoons, a collaboration between Lucas, Sarah Stiles, and Joe Fiedler, is a musical tribute to Max Fleischer and the jazz and swing scores that accompanied his animated work.
 Their public debut came at the Brooklyn Academy of Music Cafe in November 2014.
 The project features Stiles as Betty Boop.
-An album of the songs was released on February 5, 2015 on Cuneiform Records.
-The album was cited as one of the best albums of 2016 in DownBeat Magazine.
+An album of the songs was released on February 5, 2015, on Cuneiform Records.
+The album was cited as one of the best albums of 2016 in DownBeat magazine.